 - admin: Performs the initial network configuration.
+The factory default password for admin is avocent.
 The admin user is a member of the admin group and can configure the console system and ports as well as user and group authorizations. - root: Has the same administrative permissions as the admin user but also has unlimited privileges from the shell.
+The factory default password for root is linux.
 The root user is a member of the admin and shell-login-profile groups.
 When a root user logs in via the CONSOLE port, SSH or Telnet, the session is pre-defined by the login profile to go directly to shell.
 The login profile can be customized so that it does not go directly to shell.